Soft & Quiet: Plot

 Emily's husband Craig arrives and attempts to defuse the situation, but Leslie, who is incensed, suggests going to Anne's home to vandalize the property and steal her passport.
+Craig initially refuses but is browbeaten by Emily into going along.
+Emily mentions small details about the house, such as Anne's living there alone and that she inherited it from her deceased mother.
+Craig tells Emily he is disturbed that she is keeping track of Anne like this.

-Craig initially refuses, but is browbeaten by Emily into going along.
-The four women along with Craig arrive at Anne's home and perform acts of petty vandalism before Kim finds Anne's passport.
+The four women and Craig arrive at Anne's home and perform acts of petty vandalism before Kim finds Anne's passport.
 Before they can leave, Anne and Lily suddenly arrive home and discover the intruders.
-Confused and unsure of what to do, the home invaders bind and gag Anne and Lily at gunpoint and discuss their options.
+Confused and unsure of what to do, the home invaders bind and gag the sisters at gunpoint and discuss their options.
 Unable to condone the situation, Craig leaves.

 Leslie suggests cleaning up the property to remove physical evidence of their presence and intimidating the sisters to keep them quiet.
-While drinking, Leslie and Marjorie beat Anne and Lily and force-feed Lily various food and drink.
+While drinking, Leslie and Marjorie beat the sisters and force-feed Lily various food and drink.
 Lily begins choking; the women remove Anne's gag and she explains that Lily has a peanut allergy.
 Leslie finds an epi-pen too late and Lily dies from the allergic reaction.
-The group begins infighting due to this development; Kim and Marjorie want to leave immediately while Emily insists they need to remove the physical evidence.
-Leslie suggests making it look like a rape to make it seem less likely a group of women committed the attack, and then penetrates Anne with a carrot while the other three women clean up the crime scene.
+The home invaders begin infighting; Kim and Marjorie want to leave immediately while Emily insists they need to remove the evidence.
+Leslie suggests making it look like a rape to make it seem less likely a group of women committed the attack, and then sexually assaults Anne with a carrot while the other three women clean up the crime scene.
 Leslie then suffocates Anne with a pillow.